-The July edition of the Non-Subscribing Presbyterian Magazine is available.
-Below is a comment on the magazine cover, a copy of the table of contents followed by the editorial.
+The AUGUST edition of the Non-Subscribing Presbyterian Magazine is available.
+Below is a comment on the magazine cover, and a copy of the table of contents.

 Yours in Christ,